 Once that is confirmed, a dossier will be sent to the EGC.

-“In these cases, we need to have the mindset of giving an answer on a question of EU law to a national judge which is not seen as a ready-made solution to the case at hand.
+“In these cases, we need to have the mindset of giving an answer on a question of EU law to a national judge that is not seen as a ready-made solution to the case at hand.

 “The result should be sufficiently abstract for a national judge to see and implement that to the case that is before them.
 This is something that we need to learn and that needs to be taken into consideration,” noted Judge Papasavvas.